-The animated short film The Catch is a fable-like story in which a young fisherman who has no luck until an act of kindness changes his fate.
+The animated short film The Catch is a fable-like story in which a young fisherman has no luck until an act of kindness changes his fate.

-The Catch Story
+The Catch [3:59]

 A young boy is sent out to get food for his village.
 He fishes for a while only catching one very small fish.
 The boy hears the cry of a fox.
 When he goes to investigate, the boy sees that the fox has tangled its hind leg in a vine.
 The fox immediately grabs the small fish the boy has caught and takes off running.

 The boy follows the fox.
-First he must crawl under thorny vines.
-Then the fox climbs in a hollowed out log causing the boy some trouble.
-Next the fox leads the boy up a steep rock cliff.
+First, he must crawl under thorny vines.
+Then the fox climbs in a hollowed-out log causing the boy some trouble.
+Next, the fox leads the boy up a steep rock cliff.
 Once the boy reaches the top of the cliff, he sees a large lake full of big fish.

-Although the fox first appears as if he is stealing the one small fish from the boy, he is really only trying to help the boy by leading him to a good fishing location.
+Although the fox first appears as if he is stealing one small fish from the boy, he is really only trying to help the boy by leading him to a good fishing location.
 The boy catches a large fish which he takes back to his village and a smaller fish which he gives to the fox.
-At the end of the film the fox disintegrates giving the viewer the feeling that he was a magical spirit sent to help the boy find food for the villagers.
+At the end of the film, the fox disintegrates giving the viewer the feeling that he was a magical spirit sent to help the boy find food for the villagers.

-Blog Post Links to Samples from the Animated Shorts Series
+More Samples from the Teaching Writing with Animated Shorts Series